nikolaeu/numi/Readme.md

 ![](https://numi.app/images/numi-screenshot-yellow.png)

-You can use Numi from command line on Linux and macOS or as a desktop app on macOS.
-The recommended way to install CLI version is using [Homebrew](https://brew.sh/):
+## Installation

+### MacOS

+For CLI installation recommended way is using [Homebrew](https://brew.sh/):

 `brew install nikolaeu/numi/numi-cli`

 Desktop version for macOS version can be downloaded from the [app website](https://numi.app).

 You can also download the most recent CLI, desktop version and new Alfred extension manually from the [releases](https://github.com/nikolaeu/numi/releases/) page. _Note, there's no need to enable Alfred integration in app preferences with the new workflow (just make sure CLI version has been installed)._

+### Linux

+Install CLI version for Linux using [Homebrew](https://brew.sh/):

+`brew install nikolaeu/numi/numi-cli`

+You can also find available binaries (including musl version) on [releases page](https://github.com/nikolaeu/numi/releases).

+## Usage

 CLI usage example (pass `-h` for more options):